matLogh/CCM/README.md

 ```

 #### Fit table
-Fit table is created by calling
+Fit table contain correction function (in string format suitable for TFormula) and its parameters for given time.
+It is created by calling
 ```cpp
 void SaveFitTable(const std::string &data_filename, const std::string &detector_name)
 ```